 Is This Food Safe to Eat?

-I wrote up a list of things to consider when deciding about questionable leftovers.
+I wrote up this chart to help you decide how to handle questionable leftovers.
 The list will help you think about the type of food and whether it was stored properly.
 But first, examine the food.
 Leftover food should always look and smell normal.

-The list is also a guide for storing foods carefully in the future.
+This chart also serves as a guide for storing foods carefully in the future.
 You pay good money for your food, why throw it out because it wasn’t put away properly?

 Safer